 • Wearing a hat preferably with at least 2-3 inches brim all around.

-• Wear sunglasses to protect from UV rays.
+• Wear sunglasses to protect yourself from UV rays.

 The Mexican authorities do not tolerate excessive drinking and rowdy behavior.
-In Cabos, it is illegal to disturb the peaceful environment, litter, drink on the streets, or in public transports.
+In Cabos, it is illegal to disturb the peaceful environment, litter, and drink on the streets, or on public transport.

 • Don’t Get Drunk